Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,433.1,447.14.md

 > therealzohmygod writes: &quot;Any ETA on dedicated servers?&quot;
 >
 > I don't know the ETA exactly, but if you go to our website satisfactorygame.com there's a roadmap.
 There's a lot of information about what we're planning on doing next and dedicated servers is written there.
+So that's a bunch of information.
+I really hope that that covered